‘Tearful’ Tamil family beg to stay in Australia as court dramatically halts deportation | The New Daily

 In a tearful telephone plea, the couple implored Home Affairs Minister Peter Dutton to grant Priya and Nades and their children Kopika, 4, and Tharunicaa, 2, a safe future in Australia.

 “We are begging him to listen to us.
 We are scared what will happen in Sri Lanka.
-We want him to give our life back,” the asylum seekers told AAP through an interpreter from the Mercure Darwin Airport Resort, where they’ve been since a federal judge dramatically halted their deportation from Melbourne to Sri Lanka in the early hours of Friday morning.
+We want him to give our life back,” the asylum seekers said through an interpreter from the Mercure Darwin Airport Resort, where they’ve been since a federal judge dramatically halted their deportation from Melbourne to Sri Lanka early on Friday.

-The couple doesn’t deny they came illegally to Australia by boat but, Priya says, they had no other choice if they wanted to escape a civil war in Sri Lanka where insurgents were fighting for an independent Tamil state.
+The couple doesn’t deny they came to Australia by boat without appropriate visas.
+But, Priya said, they had no other choice if they wanted to escape a civil war in Sri Lanka where insurgents were fighting for an independent Tamil state.

-The family, who had been living in Biloela in central Queensland, want to return to their home.
+The family, who had been living in Biloela in central Queensland, want to return there.
 Nades said: “We want to go home.
 We want to go back to Biloela.
 We want a safe life for our children and for us.

 “I believe Peter Dutton has a big heart.
 I believe, as a father, he can understand my feelings.”

-Earlier on Friday, a Federal Court judge granted an extended injunction preventing their deportation from Darwin to Sri Lanka until after another court hearing in five days’ time.
+Earlier on Friday, a Federal Court judge granted an extended injunction preventing their deportation to Sri Lanka until after another court hearing in five days’ time.

-Angel Aleksov, representing the family, asked Justice Mordecai Bromberg to extend the injunction so they could make a further application for the family to remain in Australia.
+Angel Aleksov, representing the family, asked Justice Mordecai Bromberg to extend the injunction so there could be a further application for the family to remain in Australia.

-Federal Circuit Court Judge Heather Riley first granted the injunction by phone late Thursday night, preventing any attempts to remove them from Australia after their departure on a Sri Lanka bound flight from Melbourne.
+Federal Circuit Court Judge Heather Riley first granted the injunction by phone late Thursday night, preventing any attempts to remove the family from Australia after they left Melbourne on a flight bound for Sri Lanka.

 Mr Aleksov applied to the court on behalf of two-year-old Tharunicca.